-Just looking at Group C's teams on paper, it doesn't look like Mexico will have much trouble r
+Just looking at Group C's teams on paper, it doesn't look like Mexico

 2014 2015 league play may be over, but football fans won't have to wait long before competitive soccer action begins once again.
 This Thursday, June 11th, the Copa America 2015 will begin in Chile, with 12 teams competing in three groups for South American soccer glory.
 Today, we're taking a look at the Copa America 2015 Group A, which will see a battle between Mexico, Ecuador, Bolivia, and the Chilean host team.

 Which squads will score instant advancement into the knockout stage?
 Which will finish third and be left in limbo for a possible quarterfinal spot?
 And which of these four teams will be on the way home after group competition?
 Read on to find out!